SAKryukov/vscode-extensible-markdown/docs/index.md

 <i id="special-markdown-extension-convertToHtml-outputPath"></i>
 The option "`markdown.extension.convertToHtml.outputPath`" is ignored it its value resolves to false (empty string, `null`, `undefined`).
 If defined, it specify the path relative to current workspace directory.
 The effective target directory may not exist — in this case, error message is shown.
 If it exists, all files are saved in the same directory.
 In this case, it's possible that the HTML files with identical base names but different locations overwrite one another.
 The user is responsible for suitability of the file names.

-### Extensible Markdown Converter Syntax Extension Options
+### Extensible Markdown Converter Extension Options

 | Name | Default | Description |
 | --- | --- | --- |